 Bodrum Travel Report 2025: Sights, Hotels & Insider Tips

-Bodrum is located on the southwestern side Aegean coast Turkey — precisely where ancient Greek history, turquoise bays, and a burgeoning luxury hotel industry converge.
-In October 2025, I was there as part of a collaboration with Visit Turkey four days in Bodrum and explored the peninsula with a drone — from Bodrum Castle via the marinas in Yalıkavak to the Karnas Vineyard at sunset.
-In this Bodrum travel report I will share the most important ones Sightseeing features, the best Hotels, real Insider tips from my itinerary, as well as honest costs and drone spots for your own trip.
+Bodrum lies on Turkey's southwestern Aegean coast—precisely where ancient Greek history, turquoise bays, and a burgeoning luxury hotel industry converge.
+In October 2025, as part of a collaboration with Visit Türkiye, I spent four days in Bodrum and explored the peninsula with my drone—from Bodrum Castle and the marinas in Yalıkavak to Karnas Vineyard at sunset.
+In this Bodrum travelogue, I share the most important sights, the best hotels, genuine insider tips from my itinerary, as well as honest cost information and drone spots for your own trip.

 - Top sights: Bodrum Castle (1402) with Museum of Underwater Archaeology, Mausoleum of Halicarnassus (Seven Wonders of the Ancient World), Old Town Bazaar and Yalıkavak Superyacht Marina.